-Beginning a new school year should not be any different; Instead, learn more, become better organized, and put your best foot forward with our top 10 academic resolutions for the 2019-2020 school year.
+Beginning a new school year should not be any different; Instead, learn more, become better organized, and put your best foot forward with our top 10 academic New Year’s resolutions for the new school year.
 Sometimes, the smallest changes make the biggest difference.

 1. Eat Better

 While this might sound more like a New Year’s resolution than an academic goal, it is important to eat healthy—especially during the school year.
 Students are apt to eat poorly as they rush to classes.
 The problem with this is that the candy bar at noon, the soda at 2 pm, and the burger after class adds up quickly.